ASTRO logo

 Facts for Kids

-Sligo is a beautiful coastal town in Ireland known for its stunning scenery, rich history, and friendly locals.
+Sligo is a picturesque town in Ireland known for its rich cultural heritage, stunning natural landscapes, and deep connection to literature and the arts.

 main image